umamiking/lmcl/README.md

 The tool uses real-world tolerances based on actual swap testing and validates multiple compatibility factors:

-#### Thickness Compatibility:
-- ✅ **Perfect Fit (Green)** - Within 0.05mm, direct swap with no modifications
-- ⚡ **Close Fit (Purple)** - Within 0.3mm in either direction, works with handle compression or expansion (pivot screw tightening/loosening compensates)
-- 🔧 **Needs Spacer (Orange)** - Replacement is thinner by 0.3-2mm, includes specific spacer recommendations
-- ❌ **Too Thick (Red)** - Replacement is thicker by more than 0.3mm, beyond handle expansion capability
-- ❌ **Won't Work (Red)** - Replacement is thinner by more than 2mm, gap too large even with spacers

-**Important:** Spacers can only be used when the replacement tool is **thinner** than the original.
-If the replacement is thicker by more than 0.3mm, the handle cannot expand enough to accommodate it.

 #### Pivot Compatibility:
 **Critical Requirement:** Tool pivots must match within 0.05mm for components to be swappable.
 The tool automatically checks pivot sizes and blocks incompatible swaps.